chrisbaltazar/wp-post-visits-wizard/README.md

 - Run ``composer install`` inside the new directory you got it

-- Go to your admin dashboard /Settings / WP Simple Notify and complete the required data
+- Go to your admin dashboard / Settings / WP Post Visits Wizard and make your selection to work with

-- Setup the options you need and enjoy

 ## Contributing